ray-project/ray/doc/source/tune/api_docs/env.rst

   placement groups are manually destroyed.
 Reconcilation doesn't take much time, but it can add up when running a large number of short trials.
 Defaults to every ``5`` (seconds).
 * **TUNE_PRINT_ALL_TRIAL_ERRORS**: If ``1``, will print all trial errors as they come up.
-Otherwise, errors will be saved as text files to the trial directory.
-Default to ``0``.
+Otherwise, errors will only be saved as text files to the trial directory and not printed.
+Defaults to ``1``.
 * **TUNE_RESULT_DIR**: Directory where Ray Tune trial results are stored.
 If this is not set, ``~/ray_results`` will be used.
 * **TUNE_RESULT_BUFFER_LENGTH**: Ray Tune can buffer results from trainables before they are passed